Mary Shanthi Dairiam: Education

 Shanthi received a master's in English literature from the University of Madras in India in 1962.
 She received a master's in Gender and Development from the University of Sussex in the UK in 1991.

 Career

 Although trained as an English teacher, Shanthi became interested in women's rights after volunteering with the Federation of Family Planning Associations (FFPA) in the late 1970s and seeing the inequalities women faced.

 In the mid-1980s, she was involved in the lobbying for the enactment of the Domestic Violence Act (which was eventually passed by parliament in 1994).
-She has since 2004 served on the UN's Gender Equality Task Force, and on the Committee on Elimination of Discrimination against Women.
+Since 2004, she has served on the UN's Gender Equality Task Force, and on the Committee on Elimination of Discrimination against Women.
 From 2004 to 2008, she was also a member of the UN's CEDAW committee, within which she was appointed Rapporteur in January 2007.

-In 2010, Dairiam was appointed as one of three UN experts to lead an inquiry into the Israeli navy's response to the Marmara flotilla that sought to break a blockade of Gaza.
+In 2010, Dairiam was appointed as one of three UN experts to lead an inquiry into the Israeli navy's response to the Gaza Freedom Flotilla that sought to break the blockade of the Gaza Strip.